By Edward Davis | The Playlist May 26, 2011 at 10:37AM

 So is Michael Mann going to make his "Days of Thunder" for 20th Century Fox?

-The "Heat" and "Public Enemies" filmmaker -- who is already attached to a slew of projects such as "Big Tuna," "Waiting For Robert Capa" and "Agincourt" to name a few -- is evidently adding one more project to his plate: "Go Like Hell" (though two minutes ago, Variety were calling it "Race To The Death").
+The "Heat" and "Public Enemies" filmmaker — who is already attached to a slew of projects such as "Big Tuna," "Waiting For Robert Capa" and "Agincourt," to name a few — is evidently adding one more project to his plate: "Go Like Hell" (though two minutes ago, Variety was calling it "Race To The Death").

 A car racing picture, the drama centers on "the true story of the competition between Ford and Ferrari in 1966, when an American car won the Le Mans for the first time."
 Based on the 2010 book by A.J.
 Baime, "Go Like Hell: Ford, Ferrari, and Their Battle for Speed and Glory at Le Mans," a synopsis for the novel is below.